kartikey9997/EXPENSE-APP/README.md

 # Expense_App :heavy_dollar_sign::heavy_dollar_sign:

-An easy aap to track your daily expenses.
-This app is made using Flutter .Flutter is an open-source UI software development kit created by Google.
+This is an easy aap to track your daily expenses.
+It is made using Flutter .Flutter is an open-source UI software development kit created by Google.
 It is used to develop cross platform applications for Android, iOS, Linux, macOS, Windows, Google Fuchsia, and the web from a single codebase.
 This app is compatible for both android and ios .

+In this app you can track your daily expenses by adding them.
+User can add or delete the record as per it's requirement.
+At the top of the screen , it has one chart which shows the total expense on each day for a week.
+Rest all the instructions are mentioned below, please go through it once to have better understanding of the app.

 ## Homescreen :iphone: :iphone:
 <img src="https://user-images.githubusercontent.com/57026722/156894500-24312192-9ac3-4a1e-a915-fbbac251dfa7.png" width="250" height="500">